What are the Working Time Regulations 1998?

 What are the key provisions of the Working Time Regulations?

 Working hours, rest and time off

-According to Part II of the regulations, an adult worker (over 18 years of age):
+According to Part 2 of the regulations, an adult worker (over 18):

 - is entitled to a rest period of not less than 11 consecutive hours in 24 hours